ezzedineozone/WindowsFoldersSync/README.md

 # BackupApplication
+This is my first ever application project, made Using c#, the wpf framework , and SQLite.
-BackupApplication (Made mostly for personal use) to sync up folders across my local machine, currently in very early alpha version, bugs and crashes are expected!
+BackupApplication (Made mostly for personal use, but decided to release it) to sync up folders across my local machine, currently in very early alpha version, bugs and crashes are expected!
 # How to use :
 -The first box represents the source folder, here you can click on the three dots to the right to select a folder to be your source, it could be anywhere on your pc!
 -The second box represents the destination folder, here you can choose the folder that you want to sync up your source folder to!
 (Note: folder has to be empty)